Reavershark/home-monitoring/README.md

 ## External ingress

-Messages can be sent either via http or mqtt (mqtt not yet implemented) that each contain a data point to store in influxdb.
+Messages can be sent either via http or mqtt (on the "data-points" topic).
+The messages each contain a data point to be stored in influxdb.
 These json messages look like this:

 ```json